MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, imzalı öğe sayısını açıklar.
+Türü, imzalı bir öğe sayısını tanımlar.

 ### <a name="example"></a>Örnek